 drwu.com Listed by lockbit5 Ransomware Group

-On June 17, 2026, the LockBit ransomware group added drwu.com to its public leak site, confirming that it had exfiltrated internal files from the well-known dermatology clinic founded in 2003 by Dr. Wu and his son Eric Wu.
+On June 17, 2026, the LockBit ransomware group added drwu.com to its public leak site, claiming that it had exfiltrated internal files from the well-known dermatology clinic founded in 2003 by Dr. Wu and his son Eric Wu.

 Public reporting indicates the clinic’s systems were compromised in a ransomware incident.
 The attackers claim to have downloaded internal documents before encrypting the network.
 No exact victim count has been released, and the precise volume or sensitivity of the stolen files remains unclear from the initial posting.
 The leak site entry itself serves as the primary public evidence of the breach.
 Available reporting describes the incident as part of LockBit’s ongoing campaign of double-extortion attacks, in which data is both encrypted and threatened with publication unless a ransom is paid.